LifeLane/QuantumGPT/README.md

-# Firebase Studio
+# Quantum GPT - Powered by BlockSmithAI

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter app in Firebase Studio, transformed into Quantum GPT, an AI-powered cryptocurrency analysis and strategy tool.

-To get started, take a look at src/app/page.tsx.
+To get started, explore the features:
+- Dashboard: `/dashboard`
+- Crypto Screener: `/screener`
+- AI Trading Strategy: `/strategy`

+The application uses Next.js, React, ShadCN UI, Tailwind CSS, and Genkit for AI functionalities.